Water restrictions and bans

 We make every effort to reduce non-essential water use across The City during this time and are committed to doing as much as we can to play our part.
 The following are some of the reductions in water use we put in place:

 City parks: The City has approximately 1,150 hectares of park space across Calgary and we reduce and/or stop watering lawns, gardens, trees and shrubs in most of these areas.
-We monitor our parks and only when necessary, we may water popular park spaces (e.g. regional parks like Princes Island) that see lots of visitors to ensure they remain a safe and healthy space to stay active and enjoy the outdoors.
+We monitor our parks and only when necessary, we may water popular park spaces (e.g. regional parks like Princes Island).
+These parks see lots of visitors and we need to ensure they remain a safe and healthy space to stay active and enjoy the outdoors.
 We also may water newly planted trees and turf only when necessary.

 Golf courses: City-owned golf courses use untreated water and don't need to restrict watering.
 This includes Shaganappi, Confederation, Maple Ridge, McCall Lake and Lakeview.